WinstonWolfie/supermemo_vim_ahk/docs/video.md

 ### AutoPlay doesn't see the marker

-- The marker is only detected if it's the first content in the first HTML component.
+- The marker is only detected if it remains the first detected content in the first HTML component.
 If you've edited the HTML, re-sync so the marker is rewritten at the top.
-- Avoid keeping multiple SMVim markers at the top of the same element (first line wins).
+- Avoid keeping multiple SMVim markers at the top of the same element; only the first detected marker is active.

 ### YouTube time stamp not detected